aadityasaraiya/aadityasaraiya.github.io/_posts/2018-07-11-Introduction to GSoC 2018 with ROS Industrial.md

 ## How does the robot know about its surroundings?

-As the robotic manipulator has to function in a structured environment around it, it has to have information about the environment and where different objects are placed.
-Traditionally, the robot is provided information about the environment by modeling the environment and providing that information inside the URDF file.
+Robotic manipulators generally function in a structured environment.
+To function smoothly without colliding with this environment, it needs to have information about the environment and the different objects placed in its workspace.
+Traditionally, the robot is provided information about the environment by modeling it and providing that information inside the URDF file.
 Universal Robot Description Format (URDF) files are in the end just simple XML files which have specific tags utilised to describe a robot model.
 Some tags include the `visual` tags which focus on how the robot looks and the `geometry` tag which focuses on the structure of the robot.
+These tags are used to describe the robot as well its environment.

 I feel there are plenty of tutorials out there explaining URDF files in general like [this one](https://ni.www.techfak.uni-bielefeld.de/files/URDF-XACRO.pdf).
 However, I will talk about some insights into the URDF files I worked with in a separate blog post probably.
 You can read more about URDF files and how they are parsed on [this ROS Wiki page](http://wiki.ros.org/urdf).